 Change the first paragraph as follows:

 A STA indicates support for protected block ack by setting the MFPC subfield in the RSN Capabilities field to 1 (see 9.4.2.24.4 (RSN capabilities)) and the PBAC subfield in the Extended RSN Capabilities field to 1 (see 9.4.2.241 (RSN Extension element (RSNXE))).
 Such a STA is a PBAC STA; otherwise, the STA is a non-PBAC STA.
-A block ack agreement that is successfully negotiated between two PBAC STAs or between two PBAC capable MLDs is a protected block ack agreement.
+A block ack agreement that is successfully negotiated between two PBAC STAs or between two MLDs with affiliated PBAC STAs is a protected block ack agreement.
 A block ack agreement that is suc-cessfully negotiated between two STAs when either or both of the STAs is not a PBAC STA is a block ack agreement that is not a protected block ack agreement.
-A block ack agreement that is successfully negotiated between two MLDs when either or both MLDs is not a PBAC capable MLD is a block ack agreement that is not a protected block ack agreement.10.28 MAC frame processing
+A block ack agreement that is successfully negotiated between two MLDs with at least one STA affiliated with an MLD that is not a PBAC STA all is a block ack agreement that is not a protected block ack agreement. (#13128)

+10.28 MAC frame processing

 10.28.5 Operation of the Dialog Token field